 - Lemon Orzo Chicken Soup

 - Creamy Bacon Corn Chowder

 WANT TO TRY THIS SIMPLE CHICKEN PHO RECIPE?

-PIN IT to your chicken recipes, dinner recipes, or pho recipes board to save it for later!
+PIN IT to your chicken recipes, dinner recipes, or homemade pho recipes board to save it for later!

 Find me on Pinterest for more great recipes.
 I’m always pinning!